 The round has been around a while.
 Whether the military adopts it or a competitor to replace the 5.56 is an open question.
 It is quick and easy to convert existing AR systems to 6.8 SPC.
 Most major manufacturers offer AR uppers and magazines in 6.8 SPC.

-Best 6.8 SPC Magazines Comparison Chart
+Comparison of the Best 6.8 SPC Magazines

 Why You Can Never Have Too Many 6.8 SPC Magazines